Give us a missed call on

 Grow Your Business

-Overview of Composition Scheme
+Overview of the Composition Scheme

 The Composition Scheme is a simplified tax structure designed for small taxpayers in India.
 Under this scheme, eligible businesses can pay GST at a fixed rate on their turnover, reducing their compliance burden.
-We have created a detailed article to know everything about composition scheme.

 Applicable GST charges for composition dealers vary based on the nature of their business: